 Choose these polar expedition ships for their top speeds if you want the fastest Drake Passage crossing: National Geographic Explorer (18 knots), Expedition (17 knots), World Explorer (16 knots) or Ultramarine (16 knots).
 Or opt for an air cruise, like the Antarctica Air Cruise, Antarctica Express Air Cruise, Polar Circle Air Cruise or Antarctic Express: Fly The Drake, which shaves off the days-long Drake Passage Crossing with one-way or round-trip flights.

+Can you scuba dive in Antarctica?
+Absolutely!
 Sail aboard the Plancius, Ortelius, Greg Mortimer or Sylvia Earle to experience Antarctica’s underwater world; the latter two ships additionally offer polar snorkeling.
-More than just ice, you’ll encounter marine life like kelp walls, sea snails, crabs, sea butterflies, jellyfish, sea-hedgehogs, starfish, krill and giant isopods.
+More than just ice, you’ll encounter marine life like kelp walls, sea snails, crabs, sea butterflies, jellyfish, sea-hedgehogs, starfish, krill and giant isopods as you scuba dive Antarctica.
 You may have the possibility to share the water with fur seals, leopard seals and penguins.
 Dive sites on board these four ships are varied and may include shallow ice diving and diving along a wall, and entering the water from a beach or from the Zodiac.
 The maximum depth is around 20 meters, or 60 feet.
-Note that scuba diving comes at an added cost, and is for experienced divers only who are familiar with cold water diving and dry suit diving (at least 20 dives).
+Note that Antarctica scuba diving comes at an added cost, and is for experienced divers only who are familiar with cold water diving and dry suit diving (at least 20 dives).

 4) Cruise on the Smallest Ship